-'''

 (require :foo)

-'''

-Note that the canonical name of a system is a string, conventionally lowercase.
-A system name can also be specified as a symbol (including a keyword), in which case its symbol-name is taken and lowercased.
-The name must be a suitable value for the :name initary to make-pathname in whatever filesystem the system is to be found.
+Note that the canonical name of a system is a string, in lowercase.
+System names can also be specified as symbols (including keyword symbols).
+If a symbol is given as argument, its package is ignored, its symbol-name is taken, and converted to lowercase.
+The name must be a suitable value for the :name initiary to make-pathname in whatever filesystem the system is to be found.

-The lower-casing-symbols behaviour is unconventional, but was selected after some consideration.
-The type of systems we want to support either have lowercase as customary case (Unix, Mac, Windows) or silently convert lowercase to uppercase (lpns).
+Using lowercase as canonical is unconventional, but was selected after some consideration.
+The type of file systems we support either have lowercase as customary case (Unix, Mac, Windows) or silently convert lowercase to uppercase (lpns).